 - A declaration that:

-- You declare, under penalty of perjury, that you are the owner or authorized to act on behalf of the owner of an exclusive copyright that is allegedly infringed.
+- Under penalty of perjury, you are the owner or authorized to act on behalf of the owner of an exclusive copyright that is allegedly infringed.

-- For example, if the username is "johnappleseed" go to http://instagram.com/johnappleseed
+- Go to instagram.com/username.
+For example, if the username is "johnsmith," type in instagram.com/johnsmith as the URL.

 1601 Willow Road